tmteam/NFun/Specs/Array syntax and semantics.md

 This operator takes two arguments and has folowing syntax:
 ```
-[a..b]
+syntax: [$a..$b]
 ```
 where 'a' and 'b' is any of [Numbers] types

-if a greater than b it creates array with range from 'a' to 'b' **inclusive** Each next element in such an array is greater than the previous one by 1
+if 'a' greater than 'b' it creates array with range from 'a' to 'b' **inclusive** Each next element in such an array is greater than the previous one by 1

-if b is greater than a it creates reversed array where each next element is less than previous one by 1
+if 'b' is greater than 'a' it creates reversed array where each next element is less than previous one by 1 started from 'b'

 Examples:
 ```